apache/mesos/docs/persistent-volume.md

       ]
     }

-#### `Offer::Operation::Destroy`
+### `Offer::Operation::Destroy`

 A framework can destroy persistent volumes through the resource offer cycle.
 In [Offer::Operation::Create](#offeroperationcreate), we created a persistent volume from 2048 MB of disk resources.
-Mesos will not garbage-collect this volume until we explicitly destroy it.
+The volume will continue to exist until it is explicitly destroyed.
 Suppose we would like to destroy the volume we created.
 First, we receive a resource offer (copy/pasted from above):

     {
       "id" : <offer_id>,